Iryna Sekh

 Iryna Ihorivna Sekh (Ірина Ігорівна Сех) (born 20 September 1970, in Verbivchyk, Ukraine), is a Ukrainian politician, member of the Verkhovna Rada (Ukraine's parliament) from 2012 to 2014.

+Career

 Since 2006 Sekh was a member of the Lviv Oblast council.
 In the 2007 Ukrainian parliamentary election she unsuccessfully ran for the party Svoboda.

 In 2011 she became noticed as one of the most active members of regional council who pressured the former governor Mykhailo Tsymbalyuk to resign due to incident with celebrating the Russian Victory Day in Lviv.
-Tsymbalyuk had helped Russian nationalists (Russkoye Yedinstvo and Rodina) and communists from Odessa to celebrate the holiday even after the Lviv regional council had prohibited it.
+Tsymbalyuk had helped Russian nationalists (Russkoye Yedinstvo and Rodina) and communists from Odesa to celebrate the holiday even after the Lviv regional council had prohibited it.